The Right of Publicity in New York

-Herrick counsel Barry Werbin, as co-chair of the State Bar EASL Section Publicity, Privacy & Media Committee, will be among the key speakers at “The Right of Publicity in New York,” a program presented by St. John’s Intellectual Property Law Center and the Entertainment, Arts, and Sports Law Section of the New York State Bar Association.
+Herrick counsel Barry Werbin, as co-chair of the State Bar EASL Section Publicity, Privacy & Media Committee, was among the key speakers at “The Right of Publicity in New York,” a program presented by St. John’s Intellectual Property Law Center and the Entertainment, Arts, and Sports Law Section of the New York State Bar Association.

 Professionals in sports, entertainment, media, gaming and marketing, and all others involved in promotional activities attended.

 The program included a presentation by Barry and his EASL co-chair Ned Rosenthal, on the history of ROP, followed by a full panel discussion of the controversial potential new state legislation, featuring leading experts, academics, and key law makers including Professor Jennifer Rothman of Loyola, one of the top ROP experts in the U.S., and New York State Senator Diane Savino, co-sponsor of a prior ROP bill that was re-introduced in January 2018.

 The event includes New York State CLE credit, but advance registration is requested.
 (Registration Link)